 If you require specific information, please provide as much detail as possible below.

-Click the red 'Buy it Now' button to buy this item for the price listed on the screen.
+Click the red 'Buy it Now' button to buy this item.
 You will then be able to download your invoice and receive instructions about how to pay.
-Prices already include Buyer's Premium.
-The price you see here is the final price you will end up paying.
+Prices include Buyer's Premium.

 If you would like to buy multiple items at the same time, add the items you want to your cart.
 You will then be able to check out with multiple items simultaneously.